fargonauts/phaeaco-analysis/README.md

 # Phaeaco performance analysis

 These scripts analyze data from the Phaeaco dissertation.
-They show, for example, correlations between percentage of time take to solve each problem and the percentage of correct answers per subject group.
+They show, for example, correlations between percentage of time taken to solve each problem and the percentage of correct answers per subject group.

 Human data: